Benali-Samar/Benali-Samar/README.md

 ## A little more about me...

-- 🌱 I am an Embedded Linux Developer, interested in yocto build system, C prjects and shell scripting.
+-  I am an Embedded Linux Developer, interested in yocto build system, C prjects and shell scripting.
-- 👯 I’m looking for something new or some collaboration with yocto / automotive projects.
+-  I’m looking for something new or some collaboration with yocto / automotive projects.
-- 🥅 Goals: Contribute more to automotive projects.
-- 📫 How to reach me: samar.benali@istic.ucar.tn
+-  How to reach me: samar.benali@sofia-technologies.com | samar.benali@istic.ucar.tn

  <em><b> Welcome! please feel free to share :)</b></em>